 The Law, Youth and Citizenship Program administers several nationally renowned civic education programs, as well as sponsoring many local and regional civic education events.
 LYC also works with New York teachers and school districts to offer no-cost

 professional development in the areas of civic and law-related education.
 The LYC program also offers many no and low-cost publications to teachers, as well as rich online resources for classroom teachers.

 We the People: The Citizen & the Constitution

-The top team, Forest Hills High School, had the opportunity to testify at the We the People National Hearings in Washington, DC., April 25-28, 2014, at George Mason University, VA
+The top team, New Visions Law and Government from Region 3 has the opportunity to testify at the We the People National Hearings in Washington, DC., April 24-27 2015 at George Mason University, VA

 The We the People programs are sponsored nationally by the Center for Civic Education and in New York State by the LYC Program.
 The programs are intended to improve knowledge, skills and civic attitudes in our representative democracy.

 Socialize with us ~ Law, Youth and Citizenship . . .

 We the People Students Demonstrate Their Knowledge at State Bar Association Annual Meeting/2010

 Past State Bar President A. Thomas Levin of Garden City (Meyer, Suozzi, English & Klein, PC) and Hon.
 Jonah Triebwasser of Red Hook (Town and Village of Red Hook Courts) presented the Committee on Law, Youth & Citizenship’s report on civic education.

 The LYC program reaches more than 500,000 students in New York each year through its many civic education programs.